dlove24/lb_tools/docs/_reference/si/constants.md

 | Avogadro constant                    | $$N_A$$                    | $$6.022\ 140\ 76 \times 10^{23}$$   | $$\text{mol}^{−1}$$          |
 | luminous efficacy                    | $$K_{cd}$$                 | $$683$$                             | $$\text{lm}\ \text{W}^{−1}$$ |

-SI Brochure, Table 1 (The seven defining constants of the SI and the seven corresponding units they define). pg.
-128.
+_The International System of Units (SI) (2019) Bureau International des Poids et Mesures.
+Table 1 (The Seven Defining Constants of the SI and the Seven Corresponding
+Units They Define). pg.
+128._{: .grey}

 ## See Also